 MP: Hindu Mahasabha wants Godse's court statements in syllabus

 The Hindu Mahasabha on Friday demanded that Nathuram Godse's statements during the Mahatma Gandhi assassination trial be included in school curriculum in Madhya Pradesh.
-The right-wing organisation made the demand while observing Godse's death anniversary here.
+The right-wing organisation made the demand while observing Godse's death anniversary.

 Following widespread outrage, the district administration confiscated the bust.
 "In the memorandum, we also demanded that the bust, seized by the district administration, be returned to us," Bharadwaj said.